jk-obrien/gcd_assignment/README.md

 > R < run_analysis.R

+The script file is fully commented, giving a detailed description of how it works.
+The basic outline is this:

+1. Downloads the project data zip file and unzips it.
+2. Merges the training and test sets.
+3. Labels the data set variables.
+4. Replaces the activity codes in the data with descriptive text labels.
+5. Selects a subset of the data set variables.
+6. Produces averages of every numeric variable.

 The rest of this file gives a description of the scripts and files used in the project.